 Test Now: Innovations in Testing and Linkage to Care Projects

-CBRC believes the best way to improve sexual health is to provide guys with the tools they need to make informed decisions.
-By increasing testing options, we hope to enable more guys to be aware of their sexually transmitted and blood-borne infection (STBBI) status.
-As part of the CIHR Centre for REACH 3.0, we will implement and evaluate testing options that will help reach the undiagnosed, and reduce new HIV and STBBI infections in our community.
+CBRC believes the best way to improve sexual health is to provide people with the tools they need to make informed decisions.
+By increasing testing options, we hope to enable more people to be aware of their sexually transmitted and blood-borne infection (STBBI) status.
+As part of the REACH Nexus, we will implement and evaluate testing options that will help reach the undiagnosed, and reduce new HIV and STBBI infections in our community.

-For this to happen, we are looking for new, better and easier ways to reach gay, bisexual, trans, Two-Spirit and queer (GBT2Q) guys who want to test for HIV and other STBBIs, such as Hep C and syphilis.
-We also want to connect guys to the support, care, and prevention resources they want.
-Click here for more information on new ways to get tested for HIV, Hep C and Syphilis.
+For this to happen, we are looking for new, better and easier ways to reach gay, bisexual, trans, Two-Spirit and queer (GBT2Q) men and non-binary people who want to test for HIV and other STBBIs, such as hepatitis C and syphilis.
+We also want to connect GBT2Q men and non-binary people to the support, care, and prevention resources they want.
+Click here for more information on new ways to get tested for HIV, hepatitis C and Syphilis.

-We have three new national projects to support GBT2Q guys with self and home testing, including a pilot implementation project that will provide support, prevention and care resources and referrals.
+We have four national projects to support GBT2Q men and non-binary people with accessing new testing options and will provide support, prevention and care resources and referrals.
 At the provincial level, we also have dedicated funding to work alongside with Indigenous and Two-Spirit communities throughout BC to address the unique and specific needs for HIV and STBBI testing in those communities.

-Health Hook Up: Self-Test Support, Prevention Support and Confirmatory Testing
+Test Now Buddy Program: HIV Self-Test Support, Prevention Support and Confirmatory Testing Referrals

-There is a new rapid test coming to Canada based on spit (saliva).
-This oral HIV test is not available in Canada (yet), except as part of research studies like this one.
-We want to know what GBT2Q guys think about this test.
-The Get it Wet study will be done in combination with the upcoming Sex Now 2021 study.
+There is a new rapid HIV test coming to Canada where you swab your gums.
+This oral HIV test is not available in Canada, except as part of research studies like this one.
+We want to know what GBT2Q men and non-binary people think about this test.
+The Get it Wet study will be done in combination with the upcoming Sex Now 2022 study.